IoBuilders/em-token/README.md

 An e-money, bank and central bank money issued token based on [ERC-20](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md).
 With additional functionalities such as holds, clearance and detailed compliance.

 This project is the first implementation of electronic money on a Blockchain.
 The learnings that were made during its creation were used to propose [ERC-2020 - The E-Money Token Standard](https://emoneytokenstandard.org/).
-Currently there are differences between the interfaces used here and the proposed standard.
+Currently, there are differences between the interfaces used here and the proposed standard.
 The interfaces of the standard will be adapted in a future release.

+Additionally, to the ERC-2020 standard the token allows cross ledger transfer.
+This means transferring tokens from one wallet in one blokchain network to another one in a different blockchain network

 ## Installation